nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 Check out my project on [GitHub](https://github.com/nhatvo1502/python-website)

 # Stage 0: Game plan

 I split this project into **four stages**.

 1. Stage 1: Creating the app
 2. Stage 2: Host locally
 3. Stage 3: Hosting on AWS using Console
 4. Stage 4: Hosting on AWS using Terraform
-5. Stage 4: Automate the deployment using Terraform and Github Action
+5. Stage 4: Automate the deployment using Terraform and Github Actions

 A **Reference List** at the end of this page includes all the documents I consulted throughout this project.